skygenesisenterprise/company-website/.github/SUPPORT.md

 # Support

-Thank you for using **Aether Mail** — an open-source email client developed and maintained by [Sky Genesis Enterprise](https://skygenesisenterprise.com).
+Thank you for using **Company Website** — The Official Website developed and maintained by [Sky Genesis Enterprise](https://skygenesisenterprise.com).

 We’re committed to providing a great experience, and there are several ways you can get support depending on your needs: